All WITD XML elements reference

 The complete WIT definition is wrapped by the tag WITD.
 You can use any name for the application name.
 The version identifies the WIT schema that may change from one release to the next.
 Use "1.0".

-Names of WITs must be unique in a specific team project.
+Names of WITs must be unique in a specific project.
 At run time, you use the name specified by this element.
 For example, the name can appear as a menu option.
 In this case, a user could choose Bug on the New Work Item menu.

 Friendly name (name): Appears in the drop-down menus of work item queries.
-The friendly name must be unique across all WIT names that are defined within a team project.
+The friendly name must be unique across all WIT names that are defined within a project.
 Specify a name no longer than 128 Unicode characters that uses alphanumeric, underscore, and hyphen characters.

 Reference name (refname): Specify a name no longer than 70 Unicode characters that uses alphanumeric, underscore, and hyphen characters.
 The reference name must contain at least one period (.), but no period can appear at the start or end of a name.
 Also, the reference name cannot start with a number or an underscore, and it cannot have multiple consecutive hyphens, such as (--).